-I think being patient and persistent is always good to have.
-In aviation, the timelines can be super long compared to other industries like tech where lots of updates come out regularly.
-So, to make that truly impactful progress, we have to be really patient and persistent to see those projects through because everything worth doing takes time.
+Patience, persistence, and a passion for the work are key characteristics for success.
+In aviation, the timelines are long compared to other industries like tech where updates come out regularly.
+So, we have to be patient and persistent to see those projects through because everything worth doing takes time.